Lawrenceville Personal Injury Lawyer

-An Overview of Injury Cases
+An Overview of Personal Injury Cases

 Personal injury encompasses a wide variety of cases, from the standard car wreck cases to medical practice cases, any sort of physical injury likely falls under the title of personal injury.
 And injury cases are just that – cases that involve physical harm to your person or to another person.
 Those physical injuries must be caused by someone or something outside of your control.
 That means that typically, in the context of personal injury cases, your injuries must be the result of or caused by someone else, either through their carelessness, negligence, or possibly even their intent, meaning that they intended to harm you.